GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step03/Tutorial.rst

                 :start-after: <!-- SPHINX_FIELD_CASE_REGION -->
                 :end-before: <!-- SPHINX_FIELD_CASE_REGION_END -->

-We opt for the latest as it allows to visialize over- and underburdens and to change regions handling in ther tag without needing to amend the **ElementRegion** tag.
+We opt for the latest as it allows to visualize over- and underburdens and to change regions handling in ther tag without needing to amend the **ElementRegion** tag.

 .. note::
   The material list here was set for a single phase flow problem.
 This list is subject